 S.O.S.
 (Stories of Service) - Ordinary people who do extraordinary work

 From the little league coach to the former addict helping those still struggling, hear from people from all walks of life how they show up as a vessel for service and drive for transformational change.
-Hosted by Theresa Carpenter, a 28-year active duty U.S. naval officer who found service was the path to unlocking trauma and unleashing your inner potential.
-All views are mine alone and not on behalf of any other entity.
+Hosted by Theresa Carpenter, a 29-year active duty U.S. naval officer who found service was the path to unlocking trauma and unleashing your inner potential.

 S.O.S.
 (Stories of Service) - Ordinary people who do extraordinary work